print("Another code cell with a second optional metadata syntax")

 A toroid is formed by bending a solenoid into a circle to form a torus.
 The magnetic field lines inside of a toroid form concentric circles.
 The magnetic field decreases with radius inside of a toroid and is identically zero everywhere outside a toroid.

-The square loop is simply made of four straight sections of wire of length, .
-The magnetic field from each section of wire is into the page, which you can easily verify with your right-hand (with your thumb in the direction of current, your fingers curl in the direction of the resulting magnetic field).
+The square loop is simply made of four straight sections of wire of length, L. The magnetic field from each section of wire is into the page, which you can easily verify with your right-hand (with your thumb in the direction of current, your fingers curl in the direction of the resulting magnetic field).

 We can plot this function, as well as the two individual terms using python.
 For information, we show the code below.
 In order to make the plot, we need to choose some reasonable values for the radius of the coils and the current through the coils, for example: